goldsborough/algs4/priority-queues/README.md

 Properties:

 - Largest key is a[1], which is root of binary tree.
-- Parent of node at k is k/2 (integer-divide/floor)
+- Parent of node at k is k/2 (integer-divide/floor) except for root (no parent and k/2 would give 0 for index 1, which is false).
 - Children of node at *k* are at *2k* and *2k + 1*

 Scenario: Child's key becomes larger key than it's parent's key.